orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

 	ln -s /usr/lib/Saxonica/Saxon-EDITIONC#.#.#/libsaxonEDITION.so /usr/lib/libsaxonEDITION.so

 You need to setup the environment for the jet jvm.
-The jvm is in the directory JET-home=Saxonica/Saxon-EDITION1.2.0/rt The directory JET-home/lib/i386  or JET_home/lib/amd64 (for 64-bit machines) must be listed in the LD_LIBRARY_PATH environment variable.
+The jvm is in the directory JET-home=Saxonica/Saxon-EDITION1.2.0/rt The directory JET_home/lib/amd64 must be listed in the LD_LIBRARY_PATH environment variable.
 For instance, if you are using bash or Bourne shell, use the following commands:

-    export LD_LIBRARY_PATH=/usr/lib/rt/lib/i386:$LD_LIBRARY_PATH
+    export LD_LIBRARY_PATH=/usr/lib/rt/lib/amd64:$LD_LIBRARY_PATH

 We assume that the 'rt' directory is in the location /usr/lib.